Pumpkin Dinner Rolls

 - Turn the dough out to a wooden board dusted with a little flour.
 Knead with hand for 1 minute.
 Form the dough into a ball shape, place in a greased bowl and cover with a cloth.
 Let it rise in a warm place until it doubles in volume, about 1 hr.

-- Punch the dough to deflate and knead it for a few seconds on a wooden board.
-Cut the dough in half.
-Cut each half into about 15 pieces.
+- Punch the dough to deflate.
+Knead the dough for a few seconds on a wooden board.
+Divide the dough into half and cut each dough half into 15 pieces, total of 30 pieces.

-- Roll each piece into a ball shape with your hand.
+- Roll each dough piece into a ball shape with your hand.
 Flatten the piece with palm of your hand a little.
-Using a knife, give 8 cuts on the edge to mimic flower pedals but the leave center uncut.
+Using a knife, give 8 cuts on the edge to mimic flower pedals but leave the center uncut.

-- Poke the center with your finger to give a deep indentation, and repeat the same procedure to all the other pieces.
+- Poke the center with your finger to give a deep indentation.
+Repeat the same procedure to the remaining pieces.

-- Place them, 2" apart, on a baking pan lined with parchment paper or baking mat, and let them rise again to be doubled, about 45 minutes.
+- Place them, 2-inch apart, on a baking sheet lined with parchment paper or baking mat.
+Let them rise again until they become double in volume, about 45 minutes.

 - Preheat oven 350ºF.
 If the center indentation doesn't look obvious on the rolls, poke them again with your finger.
 Brush with egg wash and bake for 9-12 minutes, until the top gets slightly golden.